logo

 King Charles III, Queen Camilla, Prince Harry the Duke of Sussex, Andrew Mountbatten-Windsor with his daughters Princess Beatrice and Princess Eugenie, and Peter Phillips watch as the coffin of Queen Elizabeth II is carried by gun carriage to Wellington Arch from Westminster Abbey on 19 September 2022 in London, England. | Source: Getty Images

-So far, neither has addressed the allegations, and that silence appears to have cost them dearly at the Palace.
+At the time of writing, neither sister has addressed the allegations, and that silence appears to have cost them dearly at the Palace.

 Princess Eugenie of York attends the Christmas Morning Service at Sandringham Church on 25 December 2025 in Sandringham, Norfolk. | Source: Getty Images